 The Amazon Fire HD 10 is the most affordable tablet on our list.
 It has a decent display with a resolution of 1,920 × 1,200 pixels flanked by stereo speakers with Dolby Audio support, making it a good device for watching movies on the go.
 The Fire HD 10 also features dual-band Wi-Fi, so you can connect to both 2.5GHz and 5GHz Wi-Fi bands for fast download speeds.
 The tablet has a quad-core processor and 2GB of RAM.
 It’s no speed demon, but it does offer adequate performance considering the price.

-The successor to Huawei’s MediaPad M3 comes in two varieties — an 8-inch screen or a 10.1-inch screen, both of which sport a resolution of 1,920 x 1,200 pixels.
-They feel and look like premium tablets despite the low price.
-The standout feature on the MediaPad M3 Lite is the stereo speakers, which were co-engineered with Harmon Kardon.
-You’ll find Qualcomm’s Snapdragon 425 processor inside, coupled with 3GB of RAM, so these tablets are capable of running the latest apps and games.
+The successor to Huawei’s MediaPad M3 comes with a 10.8-inch screen, which sport a resolution of 2560 x 1600 pixels.
+It feels and looks like a premium tablet despite the low price.
+The standout features on the MediaPad M5 Pro is the stereo speakers, which were co-engineered with Harmon Kardon, and the front and rear cameras.
 There’s also a fingerprint sensor on the front.
 The MediaPad M5 Pro runs Android 8.0 Oreo, with Huawei’s EMUI 8.0 on top.
 It boasts a 7500.0 mAh battery to give you a long-lasting charge.